Richafan21/Daily-Devop-Notes/Day-21.md

 docker run nodejs
 ```

 If a container fails, it can be effortlessly replaced, ensuring minimal downtime.
-Developers and operations teams can collaborate using Dockerfiles, which encapsulate all configuration details, fostering a DevOps culture and ensuring consistent environments across all stages.
+Developers and operations teams can collaborate using Dockerfiles, which contains  all configuration details, fostering a DevOps culture and ensuring consistent environments across all stages.